Gas System Dimensions and Tolerance

 What is tolerance?

-Tolerance refers to a deviation around a standard/target value.
+Tolerance refers to an acceptable degree of deviation around a target value.
 Generally, there will be an upper limit (at or above the target) and a lower limit (at or below the target) indicated in a tolerance specification.

-Every component of the AR platform has a specification per the Military Technical Data Package (TDP).
+Every standard component of the AR platform has a set of specifications per the Military Technical Data Package (TDP).
 This specification will include everything from dimensions, tolerance, treatments, finishes, and testing.
 For our discussion of gas system efficiency, we are particularly interested in the dimensions and tolerance.
-If you are at all curious what the TDP drawings look like, the image below is a small sample.

 Why is tolerance important to the AR gas system?